ULL-MFP-AET/ull-mfp-aet.github.io/tema3-analisis-descendente-predictivo-recursivo/ast-description.md

   - Their `value` property contains the string or number value that they represent.
 * Nodes of type `WORD` are used for identifiers (names).
   - Such objects have a `name` property that holds the identifier’s name as a string.
 * Finally, `APPLY` nodes represent applications.
+They have an
-  - They have an `operator` property that refers to the expression that is being applied, and
+  - `operator` property that refers to the expression that is being applied, and an
-  - an `args` property that holds the children: an array of ASTs for the argument expressions.
+  - `args` property that holds the children: an array of ASTs for the argument expressions.

-For example, The AST resulting from parsing the input `>(x, 5)` would be represented like this term: `APPLY(WORD VALUE)`.
+For example, The AST resulting from parsing the input `>(x, 5)` would be represented like this term: `APPLY(WORD, VALUE)` or if we want to explicit the attributes: `APPLY{operator:>}(WORD{name:x} VALUE{value:5})`.

 More precisely, describing its actual implementation attributes: